Vu Ngoc's Conjecture on focus-focus singular fibers with multiple pinched points: Introduction

-Throughout this paper, with very few exceptions that we point out explicitly, we assume that $F$ \emph{is a proper map and has connected fibers}.
-The only topological invariant of a compact connected fiber $\mathcal{F}$ containing $k$ non-degenerate singularities of focus-focus type is the number $k \in \N$, and then $\mathcal{F}$ is homeomorphic to a torus pinched $k$ times (Zung \cite{MR1454718, MR1908416}).
-As a result of Zung's theorem, for any nonzero $\beta \in T^*_0 \R^2$, its \emph{Hamiltonian flow} (the flow generated by the vector field $-\omega^{-1} F^* \beta$ on $\mathcal{F}$) is either periodic or travels between focus-focus singularities.
-Pick a $\beta_1$ whose Hamiltonian flow is $2\pi$-periodic and $\beta_2$ in the latter case, and use $(\beta_1, \beta_2)$ to \emph{orient} $\mathcal{F}$.
-Two such pairs have the same orientation if and only if their transition matrix has positive diagonal entries.
-If $\mathcal{F}$ contains multiple singular points, we also need to specify a \emph{basepoint} in $M$.
-Two basepointed oriented integrable systems are called \emph{semiglobally isomorphic} near $\mathcal{F}$ if the isomorphism pulls back orientation to orientation and sends basepoint to basepoint.
+In particular, focus-focus singular points are isolated (and $\mathcal{F}$ is allowed to have any finite number of such singular points).
+Throughout this paper, with very few exceptions that we point out explicitly, we assume that $F$ \emph{is proper onto its image with connected fibers}.
+If all singular points on a compact connected fiber $\mathcal{F}$ have focus-focus type then there are finitely many such points, say $k \in \N$ is the number which is the only topological invariant of such fibers, and then $\mathcal{F}$ is homeomorphic to a torus pinched $k$ times (Zung~\cite{MR1454718, MR1908416}).

-In 2003, V{\~u} Ng{\d{o}}c proved \cite{MR1941440} that the semiglobal germ at a compact connected fiber with one non-degenerate singularity of focus-focus type is classified (up to a $(\Z_2 \times \Z_2)$-action if one does not specify orientations, as clarified in \cite{MR3765971}) by a formal power series $\mathsf{s} \in \mathsf{R}_{2\pi X}$, where $\mathsf{R}$ is the space of formal power series in two variables $X, Y$, without the constant term, and $\mathsf{R}_{2\pi X} \defeq \mathsf{R} / (2\pi X)\Z$.
-In his paper, he also stated a conjecture for what he thought should hold in the case when $k > 1$, which already appeared in the arXiv version of the paper in 2002, and in 2003 \cite[Section~7]{MR1941440}.
-His conjecture was that a neighborhood of a compact connected fiber with precisely $k \in \N$ non-degenerate critical points of focus-focus type (\cref{fig:focus-focus}) is classified up to isomorphisms by $k$ formal power series in $\mathsf{R}$ as their invariants, $(k-1)$ of which measure the obstruction to construct a semiglobal momentum map in the Eliasson normal form simultaneously at two different singular points, and the other of which is the Taylor series of the action integral in a neighborhood of the critical fiber, vanishing at the origin, desingularized at each singular point.
-This turns out to be the case, the following being the abstract form of the main result we will prove in this paper.
-To formulate the result, let $\mathsf{R}^+$ be the group of formal power series in $\mathsf{R}$ with positive $Y$-coefficients, whose multiplication is given by $(\mathsf{w} \cdot \mathsf{v})(X, Y) = \mathsf{w}(X, \mathsf{v}(X, Y))$.
-Let $\Z_k = \Seq{\Zkzero, \Zkone, \dotsc, \overline{k-1}}$.
+In 2003, V{\~u} Ng{\d{o}}c proved~\cite{MR1941440} that integrable systems at a compact connected fiber with one non-degenerate singular point of focus-focus type is classified (up to a $(\Z_2 \times \Z_2)$-action if one does not specify directions, as clarified in~\cite{MR3765971}) by a formal power series $\mathsf{s} \in \mathsf{R}_{2\pi X}$, where $\mathsf{R}$ is the space of formal power series in two variables $X, Y$, without the constant term, and $\mathsf{R}_{2\pi X} \defeq \mathsf{R} / (2\pi X)\Z$.
+In his paper, he also stated a claim for the case $k > 1$, which already appeared in the arXiv version of the paper in 2002, and in 2003~\cite[Section~7]{MR1941440} with a sketch of the argument.